 MT is usually used to map conductive zones like geothermal zones or sediment packages.
-To map resistors like hydrocarbon reservoir you must use a grounded dipole transmitter (Passalacqua, 1983; Strack et al., 1889).
+To map resistors like hydrocarbon reservoir you must use a grounded dipole transmitter (Passalacqua, 1983; Strack et al., 1889), which means you use Controlled Source ElectroMagnetics.